kubecost/docs/cost-allocation.md

 ### 1. Displayed metrics
 View either cumulative or run rate costs measured over the selected time window based on the resources allocated.

-* Cumulative -- historical spend measured
+* Cumulative -- historical spend captured by Kubecost agent
-* Rate metrics -- hourly, daily, or monthly "run rate" cost, also used for projected cost figures
+* Rate metrics -- hourly, daily, or monthly "run rate" cost, also used for projected cost figures, based on samples in the selected time window

 Costs allocations are based on the following: